Binalonan

 One of Binalonan's natives is the Filipino-American writer Carlos Bulosan, who wrote brief descriptions of the town's history and people in his semi-autobiographical novel entitled America is in the Heart.
 The town has a memorial and street named after him just north of the municipal hall and town market.

 It is also the hometown of Evangelina Guico Macaraeg Macapagal, spouse of 9th President Diosdado Macapagal, and mother of 14th President Gloria Macapagal Arroyo.

 History

-According to historians, the town's name is an evolution of the Pangasinan Language term balon, which means "packed lunch", or in Tagalog, baon.
+According to historians, the town's name is an evolution of the Pangasinense term balon, which means "packed lunch"; or in Tagalog, baon.

-In a traditional story, which now plays an important role in the town's history, the area was originally owned by a Spaniard named Don Salvador.
+In a traditional story which now plays an important role in the town's history, the area was originally owned by a Spaniard named Don Salvador.
 It was told that he instructed his men to put up crude wooden fences along the property to establish his ownership.
 During the course of their work, Don Salvador's men used to have their lunch and rest under Camachile trees located in the center of the land mainly due to its breezy shades.

 Don Salvador offered his pastureland to several immigrants from Ilocos.
-When they asked Don Salcador how they were going to find the said land, the owner answered: "It is the place where people bring their balon to eat".
+When they asked Don Salvador how they were going to find the said land, the owner answered: "It is the place where people bring their balon to eat".
 Hence the term Binnalonan, which in Ilocano and Pangasinan means "a place where people bring and eat their baon", was born.
 At present, the town is called Binalonan while its people are known as Binalonians.

-Ilocano herdsmen and laborers composed the first town which was founded in 1838, in San Felipe, which was later transferred to Santa Catalina, then returned to the present site.
+In 1838, Ilocano herdsmen and laborers constituted the first town in San Felipe.
+Later on, this was transferred to Santa Catalina, then returned to its previous site where the town still stands to this day.

 Geography

-Binalonan is located in the eastern part of the province of Pangasinan.
+The Municipality of Binalonan is located in the eastern part of the province of Pangasinan.
 The Municipality is bordered on the north by the municipalities of Pozorrubio and Sison, on the south by Urdaneta, on the east by San Manuel and Asingan and on the west by Laoac.